RoanokeHobby/Robots/README.md

-## Welcome to the Roanoke Hobby Robots GitHub page
+## Welcome to the Roanoke Hobby Robots page

 Nope, not much to see here yet.
 I'm working on it!